meishuu-tera-wip/arborean-apparel/README.md

 ****
 ## FAQ/Errors:

-`Crypto error, falling back to slower JS version` Update electron, either through downloading the prebuild version in releases, downloading it from [here](https://github.com/electron/electron/releases), or npm installing it.
+`Crypto error, falling back to slower JS version` Update electron, either through downloading the prebuild version in releases, downloading it from [here](https://github.com/electron/electron/releases), or npm installing it (if you know how).

 `The UI is invisible!!!` Try turning `transparent` to false.
-Some users with older operating system may experience this bug.
+Some users with older operating systems may experience this bug.

 `Your version of Node.JS is too old to run tera-proxy.
 Version 9.0.0 or newer is required.` Please read the readme and download the proxy linked above.

 `Things have no icons, halp!!!!` As updates come out, new icons are added to the game and to the module itself.
-As such, you'll have to download the` www/img.asar` portion of the mod again, as currently auto-updating doesn't download it.
+As such, you'll have to download the [www/img.asar](https://github.com/codeagon/arborean-apparel/blob/master/www/img.asar) portion of the mod again and extract to `bin/node_modules/Arborean-Apparel/www`

 `TypeError: electron.BrowserWindow is not a constructor`: Proxy isn't running as electron, please make sure you have downloaded and overwritten (or made copies of) the files in the [full release](https://github.com/hugedong69/arborean-apparel/releases), and are running it with the supplied .bat file.